hipe/tmx/lib/skylab/meta-hell/doc/issues/024-the-formal-attribute-narrative.md

 Now, when dealing with attributes you might want to speak in terms of them in the abstract -- not those actual values, but other occurences of particular values for those attributes.
-We use the word "formal" to distinguish this meaning, in contrast to "actual" attributes :[#025].
+We use the word "formal" to distinguish this meaning, in contrast to "actual" attributes.

 For example we might want to define 'formal attributes' that define some superset of recognizable or allowable names (and possibly values) for the